advancedroboticsaws/angel/README.md

 ## Preparing for testing

+1. Prepare a cell phone installed "teleop" app provided from Software team.
-1. Prepare your odroid XU4 board with SD or EMC provided from Software team.
+2. Prepare your odroid XU4 board with SD or EMC provided from Software team.
-2. Find a monitor and a hdmi cable and connect to odroid.
+3. Find a monitor and a hdmi cable and connect to odroid.
-3. Turn on the odroid XU4 board and wait for ubuntu finishing starting.
+4. Turn on the odroid XU4 board and wait for ubuntu finishing starting.
-4. Check odroid IP address.
+5. Check odroid IP address.

 	Power on odroid and open a terminal and type the following command on odroid board.